 - Instance existence conditions are deprecated in favor of the discovery through identified or related adaptation instances (see 7.5.2 and 7.5.3); for the rationale, see the "Deprecation notice" below. - A profile may specify a condition based on the existence of a particular CIM instance.
-This kind of condition is called an instance existence condition. - An instance existence condition is True if the CIM instance as defined by the profile exists; otherwise, the instance existence condition is False.
-The profile shall define a discovery mechanism for the CIM - 1409 instance; for details, see 7.5.

-domain specific service methods might state that the CIM HostedService association that models the relationship between the service and the system hosting the service shall only be implemented if the CIM Service instance exists.
-The concept of instance existence conditions is problematic because it implies that the implementation of conditional profile elements (such as adaptations) depends on the existence of CIM instances.
+This kind of condition is called an instance existence condition. - An instance existence condition is True if the CIM instance as defined by the profile exists; otherwise, the - instance existence condition is False.
+The profile shall define a discovery mechanism for the CIM - instance; for details, see 7.5. - For example, a profile that optionally adapts a specialization of the CIM_Service class that has several - 1326 domain specific service methods might state that the CIM_HostedService association that models the - 1327 relationship between the service and the system hosting the service shall only be implemented if the - 1328 CIM_Service instance exists. - 1329 NOTE The concept of instance existence conditions is problematic because it implies that the implementation of conditional profile elements (such as adaptations) depends on the existence of CIM instances.
 Thus a design time decision (such as implementing an adaptation) depends on a situation that is the result of an implementation and is observable at runtime only (such as the existence of a CIM instance); consequently, as detailed in Figure 3, the determination of the condition requires the implementer to abstractly anticipate the runtime situation.
 In other words, the implementer who needs to make a design time decision (for example, implement the adaptation) would have to figure out potential runtime situations (for example, the existence of CIM instances) that are only the result of the implementation; this is considered a cumbersome and potentially error prone exercise.